Medicine/Science – Guidelines

 ‘Applicant’ means the Chief Researcher in charge of a project;

-‘Grantee’ means the organisation at which the Chief Researcher is employed;
+‘Grantee’ means the legal entity named in the Application at which the Chief Researcher is employed;

 ‘Grants Officer’ means the person so designated by the Grantee; &